pooorliz/google-homepage/README.md

 # google-homepage
 My first repository on GitHub

-who is john galt? m?
+who is john galt?
+WHO IS DAMN JOHN GALT?